-If you’re looking for whole wheat pancakes with 100% whole wheat flour, this one will do it for you.
-With all whole wheat, the pancakes are quite fluffy and taste great.
-We absolutely love the nutty flavor of the flour.
+If you’re looking for whole wheat pancakes with 100% whole wheat flour, this recipe one will do it for you.
+Sometimes whole wheat flour can make pancakes heavy, but with this recipe, they stay light, fluffy and taste great!
+We absolutely love the nutty flavor of the flour!

 You can also use half whole wheat and half all-purpose flour.
 If you’re not used to using whole wheat flour in your kitchen, we suggest you use 50% whole wheat and 50% all-purpose flour.